The Apple Watch 8 has been on our minds for some time. Now it’s here, we can’t wait to get into the details and new features!

 In terms of an under-display camera, the patent specifies a two-stage display system that incorporates a camera that is only visible from the outside when activated.
 Patent filings from 2021 reveal a drastic makeover of the Apple Wrist, with a rounder face, flexible display, and customisable watch bands, among other features.

 Battery, speaker, haptic feedback, kinetic power generator, and even a camera have all been included in a list of Apple Watch technology that might be included into the band.
+A memory Capacity of Internal 32 GB is also one of its features.

 These patented features may or may not make it into a real Apple Watch, but it’s fun to see what the company is working on and contemplating behind the scenes.